Daniel King (chess player): Media interests

-He became well known nationally for his coverage of the World Chess Championship 1993, live from the Savoy in London, on Channel 4 television.
-The programme, hosted by Carol Vorderman, contained expert commentary and analysis from King, Ray Keene, Jon Speelman and Fritz, the chess-playing computer program.
-The show was popular, showing King to be a likeable, media-friendly personality.
-It was reported that he had become the choice of 'thinking women' across the UK, as they watched in large numbers, whether chess-literate or not.
-Television work continued to come his way and he contributed to three further world championships broadcast by the BBC, ESPN, Eurosport, STAR TV (Asia) and other networks.
-He covered the controversial Kasparov versus Deep Blue match in 1997 and, for four months in 1999, provided daily MSN commentary on the high-profile Kasparov versus The World game.
-In October 2002, he was a key member of the elite analytical team engaged in the prominent 'man versus machine' contest, Brains in Bahrain.

-King was a games consultant for the Cilla Black (ITV) show Moment of Truth.
-He scripted and presented two half-hour chess documentaries on radio and has, over many years, produced instructional chess videos and DVDs for GM Video and ChessBase, among others.
-In the mid-1990s he appeared in the UK advertising campaign for Audi/Volkswagen cars.

 King writes regular columns in CHESS magazine ("How Good Is Your Chess?") and Schach 64, the leading journals of the UK and Germany (he speaks German fluently).
 From 2006 to 2012, he co-hosted a regular Monday chess column with Ronan Bennett in The Guardian, which sought to be instructive, rather than topical.
 Through test positions taken from actual games, their amateur and expert assessments of the possible continuations were discussed and compared.
 Nigel Short's column was axed to make way for the style-shift, and this change was debated in chess circles.
 Since 2010, King has served as a main commentator/presenter at ChessBase and has hosted the commentary at the London Chess Classic tournament.
 He runs the PowerPlayChess Youtube Channel which is regularly updated with new chess-related content including chess puzzles and analysis of high-level games.
 In 2016, chess historian Edward Winter ranked him as one of the top six English-language internet chess commentators on major matches and tournaments.
 He lives in Teddington, in the London Borough of Richmond upon Thames.